pepkit/pepspec/docs/looper/advanced-guide/advanced-run-options.md

 ## Passing extra command-line arguments

-!!! warning
-    This may be outdated... we need to confirm passing extra command-line arguments still works like this.

 Occasionally, a particular project needs to run a particular flavor of a pipeline.
 How can you  adjust pipeline arguments for just this project?
 You can use looper *command extras* to solve this problem.
 Command extras let you pass any string on to the pipeline, which will be appended to the command.

 There are 2 ways to use command extras: for sample pipelines, or for project pipelines: